-The Towers Survey provides annual compensation analyses for executives in the media industry based on revenues, industry segments including publishing, and market type and size.
-The statistical information, including revenues and compensation levels, provided by survey participants is utilized by the Towers Survey to develop statistical equations based on revenues, industry segments and markets.
+The Towers Survey provides annual compensation analyses for executives in the media industry based on revenue, industry segments including publishing, and market type and size.
+The statistical information, including revenue and compensation levels, provided by survey participants is utilized by the Towers Survey to develop statistical equations based on revenue, industry segments and markets.
 These equations, along with other data, are used by the Company to determine the median and other levels of compensation of the executive management of media companies with profiles comparable to that of the Company.
 Base salaries for executives named in the Summary Compensation Table are reviewed annually by the Committee taking into account the competitive level of pay as reflected in the Towers Survey.
 In setting base salaries, the Committee also considers a number of factors relating to the particular executive, including individual performance, level of experience, ability and knowledge of the job.
 These factors are considered subjectively in the aggregate and none of the factors is accorded a specific weight.
-Base salaries were increased to reflect competitive practices and new assignments in 2000 for executive management by 9.4% on a composite basis.
 The Committee believes the base salary levels are reasonable and necessary to retain these key employees.
+The Company has, with the Committee's consent, frozen executive salary levels due to general economic conditions.